fbpx

 They Rejected Rescue for a Chance to Get a Fulbright and Change Afghanistan.
 Now, All That is in Doubt

-In an article in USA Today, Gayatri Patel said it’s not clear how many at-risk Afghans rejected evacuation offers to stay in their home country.
+In an article in USA Today, Gayatri Patel, speaking as WRC’s vice president of advocacy and external relations, said it’s not clear how many at-risk Afghans rejected evacuation offers to stay in their home country.

 Women’s Refugee Commission Statement at UN High-Level Ministerial Meeting on the Humanitarian Situation in Afghanistan

-WRC’s Stephanie Johanssen, associate director of advocacy and UN representative, provided a statement at the United Nations High-Level Ministerial Meeting on the humanitarian situation in Afghanistan.
+WRC’s Stephanie Johanssen, in the role of associate director of advocacy and UN representative, provided a statement at the United Nations High-Level Ministerial Meeting on the humanitarian situation in Afghanistan.

 Women’s Refugee Commission Urges US Not to Abandon Afghan Women Human Rights Defenders